CumulusNetworks/docs/content/cumulus-linux-58/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 10       03:44:38:39:be:ef:aa:00:00:01  L
 ```

-To display the Ethernet segments for a specific VNI, run the NVUE `nv show evpn vni <vni> multihoming esi` command.
+To show the Ethernet segments for a specific VNI, run the NVUE `nv show evpn vni <vni> multihoming esi` command.
 For example:

 ```
 cumulus@switch:~$ nv show evpn vni 10 multihoming esi